thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 2. run `npm run infrastructure:up`
 3. run `npm run dev`

-The above steps will make sure your API connects to the database and redis instances that gets started up with docker.
-When you finish work, run `npm run infrastructure:down` to stop your database and redis containers.
+The above steps will make sure your API connects to the database and Redis instances that gets started up with docker.
+When you finish work, run `npm run infrastructure:down` to stop your database and Redis containers.

 ### Seeding